 Johan Cruyff pointed out that in every match each player has the ball for an average of about three minutes, which means that he doesn’t have the ball for an awful lot longer, even allowing for the fact that it’s usually only in play for a total of around 65 minutes of the 90.
 Cruyff’s point was that what a player does when he doesn’t have the ball should be a bigger contribution to the team effort than his actions with the ball.
 So what does Özil do when he doesn’t have the ball?
 There are two situations to think about: either his team has the ball, or the opposition does.
 Without referring to reams of stats, I’d say that when Özil’s team is in possession he fully contributes, as his positional sense is excellent by any standards and he has the skill to receive the ball and use it for the benefit of the team even when fairly closely marked.

 When the opposition have the ball he is a bit less productive.
 Specifically when the opposition win the ball with Arsenal fairly high up the pitch and Özil ahead of the ball, he doesn’t appear to feel the need to get back behind it very quickly.
 (Admittedly some other Arsenal players these days don’t set a great example!)
-Perhaps the best way to illustrate this is to say, what if you were playing a 2-a-side match: one outfield player and a keeper – would you want Özil as your outfield player?
+Perhaps the best way to illustrate this is to say, what if you were playing a 3-a-side match: two outfield players and a keeper – would you want Özil as one of your outfield players?
 Well not if he wasn’t going to bust a gut to get behind the ball.
 In a team of 11 the effect is lessened, but it’s still there.

 Players like Özil used to be called ‘luxury players,’ and some would argue that it’s worth having luxury players because a single moment of brilliance they produce can win a match.
 There’s no definite right or wrong here, because of course the nub of football, part of its beauty, is that if your defence stops the other team scoring then a single moment of brilliance to create a goal for your team can win matches and even trophies.
 And even if it doesn’t, as Cruyff again pointed out, people remember the beauty, the style, the philosophy and adventure of great play as much and sometimes more than the result.
 His Holland team of the mid-1970s didn’t win the World Cup, but their football is rightly revered.